 - The pasta sauce is quite straightforward.
 Start it about 15 minutes before you begin the pot of pasta water so you can finish them up at the same time.

-- Begin by sauteing two bulbs (or two heads) worth of garlic with olive oil in a large pot until golden, then pulse the garlic with San Marzano tomatoes or plum tomatoes.
+- Begin by sauteing two bulbs worth of garlic with olive oil in a large pot until golden, then pulse the garlic with San Marzano tomatoes or plum tomatoes.

 - In the remaining oil, add 1 tablespoon of fennel seeds.
 You can crush them or run a knife through them to break them up, which wil release their flavors.
 Saute a bit, then add the tomatoes and garlic to the pot and mix.
 Add sliced onions to the sauce.
 If you want to use a meat substitute or lentils, add them at this point.
 A vegan Italian sausage would be great--break it up into largish crumbles.
 Or use cooked brown lentils.

 - Add red pepper flakes.
 I like a spicy pasta (which makes this more like an arrabiata sauce) so I add a teaspoon which works great for me, but use less for less heat, and more for more heat.
 Add a cup of water.

 - Bring to a boil, lower the heat, and let the sauce simmer 30 minutes.
 Stir in the cooked pasta with half a cup of the pasta cooking liquid.
 It might appear saucy at first but the pasta will soak up the juices and thicken quickly.
 Add more pasta water if you want a saucier pasta.